What is Muscle Strength?

 How do I know if my child has decreased muscle strength?

-Muscle weakness caused by a sedentary lifestyle typically can be resolved by engagement in physically demanding activities; even something as simple as an increased walking schedule or engagement in other physical activities can improve muscle strength.
+A decrease in muscle strength caused by a sedentary lifestyle typically can be resolved by engagement in physically demanding activities; even something as simple as an increased walking schedule.
 However, occupational and/or physical therapy may be warranted.
 Children with decreased muscle strength due to other factors that are physiological in nature or caused by acute illnesses will require occupational and/or physical therapy treatment in order to progressively and appropriately improve muscle strength.

 Our approach at North Shore Pediatric Therapy